-The low STI capability in developing countries is a critical constraint for international collaboration44.
+The low STI capability in developing countries is a critical constraint for effective international collaboration41.
 This applies to different actors including firms and entrepreneurs, research and education systems, government, consumers/users, and civil society and citizens.
-This is therefore built into the three-pillar framework for international STI collaboration proposed below in Figure 3.3.45
+This is, therefore, built into the three-pillar framework for international STI collaboration proposed below in Figure 3.3.42

-The first pillar of collaboration focuses on strengthening national STI capabilities, mostly of developing countries, to address challenges underpinning the SDGs.
-This includes building both endogenous capabilities as well as capability to absorb external knowledge and technology.
-This pillar of international collaboration benefits directly individual countries.
-The support may be provided by another country (bilateral collaboration), group of countries, international organisations and scientific and professional societies.
+The first pillar of collaboration focuses on strengthening national STI capacity, mostly in developing countries, to address challenges underpinning the SDGs.
+This includes building both endogenous capacity as well as capability to absorb external knowledge and technology.
+This pillar of international collaboration benefits individual countries directly.
+The support may be provided by another country (bilateral collaboration), group of countries, international organisations or scientific and professional societies.